ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Use CUDA-compatible GPU

-  If ``True`` and CUDA libraries are installed, spotMAX can run some of the analysis steps on the GPU, significantly increasing overall analysis speed.
+  If ``True`` and CUDA libraries are installed, SpotMAX can run some of the analysis steps on the GPU, significantly increasing overall analysis speed.

   :type: boolean